PostgREST/postgrest/index.rst

   -- Louis Brauer

-  "I really enjoyed the fact that all of a sudden I was writing microservices in SQL DDL (and v8 javascript functions).
+  "I really enjoyed the fact that all of a sudden I was writing microservices in SQL DDL (and v8 JavaScript functions).
 I dodged so much boilerplate.
 The next thing I knew, we pulled out a full rewrite of a Spring+MySQL legacy app in 6 months.
 Literally 10x faster, and code was super concise.
 The old one took 3 years and a team of 4